cysouw/diathesis/text/c07_reflexive.md

 d.
 Er freut sich über deinen Erfolg
 :::

-The crucial difference between a self-inflicted reflexive construction and these other alternations is that with reflexives the argument is really replaced by the reflexive pronoun, or, in other words, the reflexive pronoun *is* the argument.
-So, with verbs like *waschen* 'to wash' in [@llast a,b] above, there is both an agent and a patient of the verb, and these two roles can be filled by one and the same participant (as marked by the reflexive).
+The crucial difference between a self-inflicting reflexive construction and these other alternations is that with self-inflicting reflexives the argument is simply replaced by the reflexive pronoun, or, in other words, the reflexive pronoun *sich* itself is the argument.
+So, with verbs like *waschen* 'to wash' in [@llast a,b] above, there is both an agent (the 'washer') and a patient (the 'washee') of the verb.
+These two roles can be filled by one and the same participant, as marked by the reflexive pronoun.
 This is not the case with antipassive and anticausative in [@last b,d].
 This can be seen by the possibility to retain the original argument as a prepositional phrase in these cases.
 The pronoun *sich* does not replace any argument here (for more discussion about these alternations, see the respective sections below).

 **Attested Verbs**